openzipkin/brave/instrumentation/p6spy/README.md

-By default the service name corresponding to your database is the name of the database, but you can add another property to `spy.properties` named `zipkinServiceName` to customise it.
+By default the service name corresponding to your database is the name of the database, but you can add another property to `spy.properties` named `remoteServiceName` to customise it.

 The current tracing component is used at runtime.
 Until you have instantiated `brave.Tracing`, no traces will appear.